Progress in the Fight Against Neglected Tropical Diseases

 Despite the challenges of the COVID-19 pandemic, 32,533,188 people in 12 Nigerian states received treatment for river blindness and lymphatic filariasis between April 2020 and March 2021, representing a therapeutic coverage of 70 percent and geographic coverage of 92 percent.
 A total of 16,334 frontline health workers were trained and 109,378 community-directed distributors were trained or retrained in areas targeted for medication distribution.

-After decades of successful implementation of elimination activities, several countries have been verified as river blindness-free by the World Health Organization: Colombia (2013), Ecuador (2014), Mexico (2015), and Guatemala (2016).
-Today, the disease remains endemic primarily in Nigeria.
+After decades of successful implementation of elimination activities, several countries have been verified as river blindness-free by the World Health Organization: Colombia (2013), Ecuador (2014), Mexico (2015) and Guatemala (2016).
+Today, more than 99 percent of people infected with river blindness live in 31 African countries.
+The disease is most endemic in Nigeria; it also exists among the Yanomami population in Brazil and Venezuela, and in Yemen.

 Working to eradicate Guinea worm disease